| | |

 Please remember that recipes are just a starting point.

-How can you make this vegan oyster sauce using what you already have?
-Here are some ideas…
+How can you make this vegan oyster sauce recipe using what you already have?
+Here are some ideas

-• No dried mushrooms? – if you absolutely can’t find dried mushrooms, you can use mushroom powder (1-2 teaspoons).
+• No dried mushrooms? – if you can’t find dried mushrooms, use shiitake mushroom powder (1-2 teaspoons).

 • Soy-free? – use coconut aminos, but decrease the amount of sugar to 1/2 cup and increase the amount of salt since it’s nowhere near as salty as soy sauce to 1 1/2 to 2 teaspoons kosher salt.

-• No brown sugar? – sub another granulated sugar such as coconut sugar or cane sugar.
+• No brown sugar? – coconut sugar works as well.

-Dried mushrooms can be found in the International aisle in grocery stores, at your local Asian supermarket, or online.
+Dried mushrooms can be found at Asian grocery stores, in the International aisle at your local grocery store, or online.

 Why is there added salt?
 Isn’t soy sauce already salty?

-Oyster sauce is a mix of sweet, salty, and umami, so you’ll need to add some additional salt to balance out the sweetness of the sugar.
+Oyster sauce has a sweet, umami, salty flavor.
+To balance out the sweetness of the sugar, you need additional salt.
 I recommend using kosher salt so it doesn’t taste overly salty, but if using another type, reduce the amount that the recipe calls for by half and season to taste.
-Check out my quick guide to cooking with salt to learn more.
+Check out my salt guide to learn more.

 Prep Time 10 minutes